feurbano/data_management_2018/program.md

 * 1.1.3 Schemas, tables, data types
 * 1.1.4 SELECT, FROM, WHERE
 * 1.1.5 AND, OR, IN, !=, NULL
-* 1.1.6 ORDER BY and LIMIT
+* 1.1.6 ORDER BY, LIMIT, DISTINCT
 * 1.1.7 LIKE
 * 1.1.8 GROUP BY (COUNT, SUM, MIN, MAX, AVG, STDDEV)
 * 1.1.9 HAVING